2acrestudios/ollama-llm-comp/README.md

 [Test complete!
 ASCII art]
 ```

+### Edit the Test Prompts

-### To edit the prompts, find line #77.
+To edit the prompts, find line #77.
 You can add as many prompts as you want, and the script will automatically iterate through your entire list.
 Just know you might over-run your display buffer in your terminal and lose some of your report if you have a very long list of prompts.

 ```
     prompts = [